Skip to main content

 Technical Analysis

 CVE-2026-21898 is an out-of-bounds read vulnerability classified under CWE-125 found in NASA's CryptoLib, a software-only implementation of the CCSDS Space Data Link Security Protocol - Extended Procedures (SDLS-EP).
-This protocol secures communications between spacecraft running the core Flight System (cFS) and ground stations.
+This protocol secures communication between spacecraft running the core Flight System (cFS) and ground stations.
 The vulnerability resides in the Crypto_AOS_ProcessSecurity function, which processes AOS (Advanced Orbiting Systems) frame hashes.
-Prior to version 1.4.3, this function reads memory without performing proper bounds checking, potentially accessing memory beyond the allocated buffer.
-Such out-of-bounds reads can cause application crashes (denial of service) or leak sensitive memory contents, which may include cryptographic material or other critical data.
+Prior to version 1.4.3, this function reads memory without proper bounds checking, potentially accessing memory beyond allocated buffers.
+Such out-of-bounds reads can cause application crashes leading to denial of service (availability impact) or may leak sensitive information from adjacent memory areas (confidentiality impact).
 The vulnerability is remotely exploitable over the network without requiring authentication or user interaction, increasing its risk profile.
-Although no known exploits are currently reported in the wild, the high CVSS score of 8.2 reflects the potential impact on availability and confidentiality.
-The issue was patched in CryptoLib version 1.4.3 by adding proper bounds validation during hash parsing.
-Given CryptoLib's specialized use in space communication systems, the affected installations are likely limited but critical.
-The vulnerability highlights the importance of rigorous input validation in cryptographic protocol implementations, especially in aerospace contexts where system reliability and security are paramount.
+Although no exploits are currently known in the wild, the flaw poses a significant threat to systems relying on CryptoLib for secure spacecraft communication.
+The issue was addressed by NASA in version 1.4.3 by implementing proper bounds checking during hash parsing.
+This vulnerability highlights the criticality of rigorous input validation in security protocol implementations, especially in aerospace contexts where communication integrity and availability are paramount.

 Potential Impact